ouzifeng/CI_PP4_SELLYOURTACKLE/README.md

 Their executive team has tasked the chief revenue officer to find new avenues for revenue growth.
 One area she is keen to grow into is the used tackle market.
 The executive team likes this idea, but they want to protect their brand equity by first testing the model under a different business name "Sell Your Tackle" while they learn the ins and outs of running a C2C business.
 ALthough they have understood the risk of this model cannibalising their new tackle sales, they believe the used tackle market is big enough so that sales from this segment outweigh any drop off in sales of new tackle.

-They belive that the ability to provide their customer base with a more holistic solution will drive sales expodentially in the future, and futher solidify their spot as the numner 1 place to purchase fishign tackle in the UK.
+They believe that the ability to provide their customer base with a more holistic solution will drive sales expodentially in the future, and futher solidify their spot as the numner 1 place to purchase fishign tackle in the UK.
 Their leadership team has approached me with a clear and well defined scope of exactly what they need, and have asked me to excecute the build for them

 ![Responsive Image](docs/sellyourtackle-responsive.png)
 [Live Site](https://www.sellyourtackle.co.uk/)